NLCaceres/Spring-Boot-Infection-Prevention/README.md

         which means MongoDB won't save a list of IDs, only the supervisor ID.
 From there it can use the supervisor ID to find every employee of the supervisor when we want a List<Employee>.
 While a potential performance hit, it DOES save space in the DB and it could even make using Apache Cassandra more feasible.
 [See this blog](https://spring.io/blog/2021/11/29/spring-data-mongodb-relation-modelling)
+  - Configure the JacksonMapper's Serializer to simplify cases where One-to-Many relationships can cause endless recursion
+    - Current solution happens at the Controller level, iterating over lists to remove each backReference before Jackson causes the recursion.
+It's more of an issue for GetAll endpoints rather than getById endpoints.
   - Email notifications sent to supervisors if employee is reported
   - MongoDB can handle simple images fairly well but 5gb data limitation may be pretty significant compared to AWS or Cassandra